 A general rule of thumb when adjusting the chart of accounts is that you can add a new account when needed, but you shouldn’t delete any accounts until the end of the year.
 This prevents accidentally deleting information needed in balancing your books.

 When adding a new account, you should look back at your past entries and see if there are any that fall into the new account.
 If there is, then you will need to make an adjusting journal entry to move the transaction into the correct account.

 The chart of accounts allows you to record and track all your business transactions in a way that’s easy to navigate.
 It gives you the tools to produce financial statements, stay in compliance with financial reporting standards, and make better financial decisions.

-If you’re looking for a professional to help you track and record your transactions, our team of bookkeepers are happy to help!
+If you’re looking for a professional to help you track and record your transactions, our team of bookkeepers is happy to help!
 Contact us or give us a call at (360)756-5020 and we’ll take care of the numbers while you focus on your business!